TheLocust3/reader/README.md

 `curl -H "authentication: Bearer ${TOKEN}" -XGET http://localhost:8080/feeds/https%3A%2F%2Fhnrss.org%2Ffrontpage/items`

 ## todo
- - pull items from feeds on interval
-   - add "refreshed_at" field to feeds, use to drive pulling
-   - need to dedupe feed items
  - add lists to aggregate feeds
    - pull items by list
    - attached to user